raspberrypilearning/sound-meter/en/step_2.md

 title: For microbit V1
 ---

-There is not a sound sensor on the micro:bit V1, so instead you can use the <code style="background-color: #d400d4">light level</code> block and measure the light levels of your environment.
+There is no microphone on the micro:bit V1, so instead you can use the <code style="background-color: #d400d4">light level</code> block to measure the light levels of your environment.

 ![Animation showing the light level block being placed inside the first '0' on the 'plot bar graph of' block ](images/light-level.gif)